uclasystem/VQPy/README.md

         raise NotImplementedError
 ```

 There are two level of trackers in VQPy.
 The surface level tracker stores the `VObj` instances by classes, and this is where `VObj` instances are created.
 For the default surface level tracker, different classes will be tracked separately using the ground level tracker.
 This level of tracker should generate the `track_id` field based on the provided detection result in this frame.
 Clearly, these trackers should be able to memorize historic detection results.

-To implement a method generating `track_id`, one should inherit `GroundTrackerBase` and register it to our backend.
+To implement a customized method generating `track_id`, one should inherit `GroundTrackerBase` and register it to our backend.
 The interface of the ground level tracker is show below:

 ```python
 class GroundTrackerBase(object):